thombles/slae/README.md

 * nc: Creates a bind shell by invoking /bin/nc with suitable parameters
 * shadow: Uses a chmod syscall to set /etc/shadow to 0666 permissions
 * iptables: Invokes iptables -F to clear firewall rules

+## Assignment 7: Crypter and decrypter

+This one has two programs, `crypter` and `decrypter`.
+The shellcode to be encrypted must be prepared separately.
+For example, to use the execve-stack-shell shellcode and the password `abcdef` run these commands:

+     ./build_crypter.sh
+     cat ../execve-stack-shell/shell.raw | ./crypter abcdef | tee encrypted.h
+     ./build_decrypter.sh

+This will build the decrypter with the encrypted shellcode inside it, via the `encrypted.h` header.
+It can be run by passing the chosen password as a command line parameter:

+     ./decrypter abcdef